tgroshon/criticalgamemastery.com/src/content/posts/july-article-world-building-part-1.md

 That’s all I have for this article.
 Stay tuned in the coming months as I post the next steps I use to build my worlds.
 I would love to hear your stories and methods YOU use.

 Please join us on [Discord] (https://discord.gg/M3rEEGX) and talk with us about nerdy things.
-For an in depth scoop on how things work behind the scenes, please support us on [Patreon] (https://www.patreon.com/CriticalGameMastery)
+For an in depth scoop on how things work behind-the-scenes, please support us on [Patreon] (https://www.patreon.com/CriticalGameMastery)

 Thank you for reading,